digitallawyer/openlegaldictionary/README.md

 * `index_name`
 * `search_only_api_key`

 To import data from one of the dictionaries, point to the dictionary file by updating the `source:` value in `_config.yml`.
-Note that the `bld,json` file housing the data from Black Law's Dictionary 2nd Edition is quite large, and will require a paying Algolia account to house the entire dataset.
+Note that the `bld.json` file housing the data from Black Law's Dictionary 2nd Edition is quite large, and will require a paying Algolia account to house the entire dataset.

 The command to convert the definition file in separate pages, which can subsequently be read by Algolia, is: